Punjab, India: Colonial era

 The Punjab was annexed by the East India Company in 1849.
 Although nominally part of the Bengal Presidency it was administratively independent.
 During the Indian Rebellion of 1857, apart from Revolt led by Ahmed Khan Kharal and Murree rebellion of 1857, the Punjab remained relatively peaceful.
 In 1858, under the terms of the Queen's Proclamation issued by Queen Victoria, the Punjab came under the direct rule of Britain.
 Colonial rule had a profound impact on all areas of Punjabi life.
-Economically it transformed the Punjab into the richest farming area of India, socially it sustained the power of large landowners and politically it encouraged cross-communal co-operation amongst land owning groups.
+Economically it transformed the Punjab into the richest farming area of India, socially it sustained the power of large landowners and politically it encouraged cross-communal co-operation among land owning groups.
 The Punjab also became the major centre of recruitment into the Indian Army.
 By patronising influential local allies and focusing administrative, economic and constitutional policies on the rural population, the British ensured the loyalty of its large rural population.
 Administratively, colonial rule instated a system of bureaucracy and measure of the law.
 The 'paternal' system of the ruling elite was replaced by 'machine rule' with a system of laws, codes, and procedures.
 For purposes of control, the British established new forms of communication and transportation, including post systems, railways, roads, and telegraphs.
 The creation of Canal Colonies in western Punjab between 1860 and 1947 brought 14 million acres of land under cultivation, and revolutionised agricultural practices in the region.
 To the agrarian and commercial class was added a professional middle class that had risen the social ladder through the use of the English education, which opened up new professions in law, government, and medicine.
 Despite these developments, colonial rule was marked by exploitation of resources.
 For the purpose of exports, the majority of external trade was controlled by British export banks.
 The Imperial government exercised control over the finances of Punjab and took the majority of the income for itself.